project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/installing_sunbirdon_laptop.md

 ## Configure Backend Service Stack

 The Sunbird portal application is powered by a set of Service APIs.
-These Service APIs run in a distributed environment, for instance when you deploy Sunbird to production, or you can run locally these service APIs locally on a single server for the sake of ease and debugging.
-For now, we will configure our Sunbird portal to use a cloud instance of the Sunbird Service APIs.
-These APIs are hosted by Project Sunbird and are used for testing and demonstration purposes.
+These Service APIs run in a distributed environment.For instance, deploying the Sunbird to production but for the sake of simplicity and ease of debugging, you can also run these service APIs locally on a single server.For now, let's configure the Sunbird portal to use a cloud instance of the Sunbird Service APIs.These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.

 ***Note***: The cloud instance of the APIs hosted by Project Sunbird are not for production usage.